okviz/okviz.github.io/_docs/bullet-chart/options/targets/color.md

 ---
 **Default value:** *foreground* color of [Report Theme](../../features/themes.md)

-This option allows to define the markers color and it is specific for each target field bound to the visual.
+This option allows to define the markers color and it is specific for each target measure bound to the visual.

 <img src="images/target-color-shape-fields.png" width="700">